Catechism: Enchiridion symbolorum, definitionum et declarationum de rebus fidei et morum

 The Enchiridion symbolorum, definitionum et declarationum de rebus fidei et morum, also known as Enchiridion or Denzinger, is a compendium of all basic texts of Catholic dogma and morality since the apostles.
 Commissioned by Pope Pius IX, it has been in use since 1854, and has been updated periodically.
 It is a compendium of faith, like a catechism.
 By including all relevant teachings throughout history, it is at the same time, more than a catechism.
 It is a search instrument for theologians, historians and anybody interested in Christian religion.
 The latest updates of the Enchiridion extend to the teachings of Pope John Paul II.

 The Archbishop of Baltimore Cardinal James Gibbons is quoted in earlier versions of the Enchiridion, that every theologian should have always two books at hand, the Holy Bible and this Enchiridion.

 Tradivox catechism series

 The Tradivox Catholic Catechism Index is a twenty-volume book series developed by Tradivox and published by Sophia Institute Press, consisting of reprints of more than thirty historical Catholic catechisms.
-When complete, it will consist of twenty cross-indexed hardcover volumes.
-The project has received several endorsements from prominent members of the Catholic clergy & public, including Cardinal Burke, Cardinal Müller, Cardinal Pell, Bishop Strickland, Bishop Schneider, and theologian Peter Kwasniewski.
+It consists of twenty cross-indexed hardcover volumes, with an index volume.
+The project received several endorsements from prominent members of the Catholic clergy & public, including Cardinal Burke, Cardinal Müller, Cardinal Pell, Bishop Strickland, Bishop Schneider, and theologian Peter Kwasniewski.
 As the episcopal advisor of the project, Bishop Schneider has written a foreword for each of the hardcover volumes in the series.